kljohann/llvm/docs/LangRef.rst

     This attribute controls the behavior of stack probes: either the ``"probe-stack"`` attribute, or ABI-required stack probes, if any.
     It defines the size of the guard region.
-It ensures that if the function may use more stack space than the size of the guard region, stack probing sequence will be emitted.
+It ensures that if the function may use more stack space than the size of the guard region, a stack probing sequence will be emitted.
 It takes one required integer value, which is 4096 by default.